znimon/znimon.github.io/_tabs/about.md

 order: 4
 ---

 I'm Zak Nimon, a computer scientist with over 7 years of experience across engineering, analytics, and machine learning.
-I enjoy tackling complex problems and finding elegant solutions.
+I enjoy complex problems and elegant solutions.

 ## Why This Site?